-In part two of this three-part blog series (catch up on part one here) on adapting Spanish Literacy instruction for students with a wide range of language proficiency, I will focus on developing an effective book orientation.
-I will share transcribed excerpts from actual Guided Reading Lessons and detailed examples.
+I will focus on developing a practical book orientation in part two of this three-part blog series (catch up on part one here).
+I will share excerpts from actual Guided Reading Lessons and detailed examples.

 "The introduction to the new book is particularly important for the child who does not have good control of language (for whatever reason) " (Clay, 2016).

-Once again, "Successful reading" is not exclusively about decoding elements like sound/symbol correspondences and syllable combining.
-Rather "successful reading" is about how each student integrates what they know about these things with what they also know about the text's vocabulary and language structures.
+"Successful reading" is not exclusively about decoding elements like sound/symbol correspondences and syllable combining.
+Instead, "successful reading" is about how each student integrates decoding knowledge with what they know about the text's vocabulary and language structures.

-In successful reading, the decoded words conjure a mental image, for example gran-ja.
-El lugar dónde viven muchos animales.
+In successful reading, decoded words conjure a mental image.
+For example "gran-ja," el lugar dónde viven muchos animales.
 If granja doesn't exist in the child's oral language, they may decode it perfectly, but with no thought of red barns and mooing cows.
-It is critical that we identify the vocabulary and language structures the reader already knows and can use for successful reading.
-We can do this during the book orientation.
+During the book orientation, we must identify the vocabulary and language structures the reader knows and fill in the gaps.